FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 ```
 Thus, to "*unfold*", you must search for leading whitespace on a line, and, if present, append that line the the prior line, removing the whitespace.
 I used a [RegEx](https://en.wikipedia.org/wiki/Regular_expression) for this.
 Your mileage may vary.
 But, once we unfold, we can finally parse line-by-line.

-Next, we need to know that <span class="highlight">properties may also have parameters</span>, in addition to their values.
+Next, we need to know that **properties may also have parameters**, in addition to their values.
 These are denoted by a leading semicolon, a parameter name, an equal sign, and a parameter value, like so:
 ```
 DTSTART:20060228T100000;TZID=America/New_York
 ```
 <span class="font-tiny translucent italic caption">A start time with a Time Zone ID specified.</span>

-Lastly, we need to know that <span class="highlight">property values and property parameters can occur in any order</span>.
+Lastly, we need to know that **property values and property parameters can occur in any order**.
 For example, this property also valid and is functionally identical to the prior one:
 ```
 DTSTART;TZID=America/New_York:20060228T100000
 ```
 <span class="font-tiny translucent italic caption">A start time with a Time Zone ID specified, in an alternate order.</span>

 With all of this knowledge, we can finally assemble our data model for ICS.
-Each pair of `BEGIN:` and `END:` tags forms a `Component` object, which itself contains a list of nested `Component` objects and a list of `Property` objects.
-Each unfolded line that isn't a `BEGIN:` or `END:` tag becomes one of those `Property` objects, which contains a `Value` string, as well as a map of string-to-string `Parameter` pairs.
+Each pair of `BEGIN:` and `END:` tags forms a **component** object, which itself contains a list of nested **component** objects and a list of **property** objects.
+Each unfolded line that isn't a `BEGIN:` or `END:` tag becomes one of those **property** objects, which contains a **Value** string, as well as a map of string-to-string **parameter** pairs.

 ### The Loathsome RRULE: Do It Again
-Unfortunately, there's one property that kind of <span class="highlight">breaks the established patterns</span>.
+Unfortunately, there's one property that kind of **breaks the established patterns**.
 And it's an important one.
 It's called the `RRULE`, or "[*Recurrence Rule*](https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html)".

 These rules are somewhat intuitive to read for a human, but are surprisingly complex for a machine.
 Let's write a rule to make our event recur every day in February in 2005 and 2006.
 ```